aleksandrgould/data-analyst-repo/README.md

 - duration_seconds: ride duration in seconds

 # Task
-Identified the top taxi companies, Explored passenger preferences and the impact of external factors on ride frequency and destination,  neighborhoods with the most drop-offs, and conductined hypothesis testing
+Identified the top taxi companies, explored passenger preferences and the impact of external factors on ride frequency and destination,  neighborhoods with the most drop-offs, and conducted hypothesis testing

 # Libraries
 pandas, matplotlib, scipy, numpy, SQL, regex, nltk